 2 large eggs, at room temperature

-3/4 cup brown sugar
+3/4 cup packed light brown sugar

-1 tsp vanilla
+1 tsp vanilla extract

-Preheat oven to 350 degrees F. Line two large baking sheets with parchment paper and set aside.
+Preheat the oven to 350 degrees F. Line two large baking sheets with parchment paper and set aside.